xmikos/qspectrumanalyzer/README.rst

 Start QSpectrumAnalyzer by running ``qspectrumanalyzer``.

 You can choose which backend you want to use in *File* -> *Settings* (default is ``soapy_power``).
-Sample rate and path to backend executable can be also manually specified there.
+Sample rate, path to backend executable and additional backend parameters can be also manually specified there.
 You can also set waterfall plot history size.
 Default is 100 lines, be aware that really large sweeps (with a lot of bins) would require a lot of system memory, so don't make this number too big.

-Controls should be intuitive, but if you want consistent results, you should turn off automatic gain control (set it to some fixed number) and also set crop to 20% or more.
+Controls should be intuitive, but if you want consistent results, you should turn off automatic gain control (set gain to some fixed number) and also set crop to 20% or more.
 For finding out ppm correction factor for your rtl-sdr stick, use `kalibrate-rtl <https://github.com/steve-m/kalibrate-rtl>`_.